ipfabric/docs/docs/System_Administration/increase_disk_space.md

 !!! warning

-    The name of your backup disk may vary depending on your system.
+    Depending on your system, the name of your backup disk may vary.
 To find out the name of your backup disk, you can use the `lsblk` command.
-In the following step 5, we will use `vdb` as an example of a backup disk name.
-If your backup disk has a different name, please replace `vdb` with the correct name in step 5.
+In the following step 6, we will use `vdb` as an example of a backup disk name.
+If your backup disk has a different name, please replace `vdb` with the correct name in step 6.

-Suppose you prepared a backup disk with size of 20 GB with the instructions above and you would like to increase its size (for example to 40 GB).
+Suppose you prepared a backup disk with size of 20 GB with the instructions above, and you would like to increase its size (for example, to 40 GB).

 1. Shutdown the IP Fabric appliance.

-2. Increase the backup disk's size at the VM-level (for example to 40 GB).
+2. Increase the backup disk's size at the hypervisor level (for example, to 40 GB).

 3. Start the IP Fabric appliance.

 4. Log in to the CLI as the `osadmin` user.

 5. Check the status with `lsblk` -- notice that the disk `vdb` in this case has 40 GB, but the LVM logical volume `backup` still has only 20 GB:

    ```shell
    osadmin@ipfabric:~$ lsblk